tollwerk/TYPO3-ext-tw_geo/README.md

 ## Usage

 Start by getting the instance of the GeoUtility class.
-You can do that multiple times - it's a singleton so you will only the the same instance every time.
+You can do that multiple times - it's a singleton so you will only get the same instance every time.

 ### Geolocation